Research Methodology

 Resolving Source Discrepancies

-Across the published references, the database compilations, and the primary records, thirteen substantive discrepancies surfaced during the research.
-Ten resolved against the primary record.
+Across the published references, the database compilations, and the primary records, nineteen substantive discrepancies surfaced during the research.
+Fifteen resolved against the primary record.
 Three remain open and are flagged as such in the biography.
+One further carries a working identification — provisionally confirmed against indirect evidence but pending direct primary-source verification.

 The resolution method, in every case, was the same: locate the primary source closest to the event in question, transcribe it carefully, and let it govern.
 Where two primary sources disagreed (rare, but it happened — the 1666 census misrecorded "François Creste" where the 1660 baptism register named Françoise), the source closer in time to the event being recorded took precedence.